 Judith and Richard enjoyed raising animals from the beginning.
 As animal lovers, they always strive to understand the nutritional and cultural needs of 12 Palms’ animals and their health, happiness and productivity is their top priority.
-Animal Welfare Approved certification is one way that Judith and Richard communicate to their customers that they are raising their goats and laying hens the right way.
+Animal Welfare Approved certification is one way that Judith and Richard communicate to their customers that they are raising their goats, laying hens, and ducks the right way.
 This method takes a lot of time and complete dedication, but Judith says that it’s not really a challenge—it just requires that you’re “in it heart and soul.”

 12 Palms customers can witness the farm’s dedication to high welfare and sustainability when they visit The Green Marketplace, their on-farm store, open three days a week.
 The store is run cooperatively with two other local farms and features, alongside 12 Palms’ eggs and goat milk, cheese and yogurt, native plants, seasonal produce, and value added farm products.
 Judith and Richard take the opportunity to educate visitors about farming by letting them witness daily milking and allowing children to harvest eggs, as well as hosting workshops on a variety of topics.
 Much to Judith’s surprise, their community has quickly accepted their small farm business and they look forward to continued growth.